Eugeo101/Yahoo-Stock-Prediction/README.md

-# Yahoo Stock Prediction 📈💰
+# Apple Stock Prediction 📈💰

 This project focuses on **time-series forecasting** of Yahoo stock prices using multiple models, including **Naive Forecasting, SARIMA, Facebook Prophet, and XGBoost**.
 The dataset contains stock price data with **daily frequency** and spans multiple years.
 The project includes **EDA, preprocessing, model evaluation, and future predictions** based on the best-performing model.